alex-abelson/QD-mapping/README.md

 - Difference in distance between two closest nearest neighbors
 - **Number of nearest neighbors**
 - Area of the Voronoi cell
-- **Psi4 and Psi6 (bond order parameters, see [this](https://pubs.acs.org/doi/10.1021/acsnano.9b04951)**
+- **Psi4 and Psi6 (bond order parameters, see [this](https://pubs.acs.org/doi/10.1021/acsnano.9b04951))**
 - **Complex arguments of Psi4 and Psi6**

--
-The ones that are bolded are actually used in the current design matrix, but they can be removed or added at will.
+## Clustering
+The clustering is done using a [density-based clustering algorithm](https://scikit-learn.org/stable/modules/generated/sklearn.cluster.DBSCAN.html) from Sci-Kit Learn.
+First, the design matrix is prepared by normalizing (standardizing) each feature space using the SKLearn [standard scaler function](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.StandardScaler.html).
+Next, the optimal epsilon value (the only parameter for DBSCAN) is selected using an algorithmic [method](https://bit.ly/3Ck7KUv) which determines the point of maximum curvature for the distance vs. index curve.
+It's abstract and you need to read about clustering analysis and this particular epsilon-setting method if you want to understand more detail.
+In short, this algorithm sets epsilon to best define the clusters.
+Next, the standardized design matrix is fed into the DBSCAN algorithm using the calculated epsilon value, and the particle labels are generated.
+DBSCAN produces an abritrary number of classes, and includes noise points (label = -1) for NPs with unique local SL structures.
+This whole clustering thing can likely be improved by 1) varying the input design matrix and 2) optimizing the actual clustering method.

+# Acknowledgements
-Acknowledgements: This project was conceived of and developed while working in the laboratory of Matt Law at UC Irvine.
+This project was conceived of and developed while working in the laboratory of Matt Law at UC Irvine.
 Caroline Qian provided many of the images used to validate the software.